-The fruit for Aplanta comes from this community vineyard, creating a liquid link between the person enjoying this wine and the beautiful story of Aldeia da Luz and its people.
-Emblematic of the style of the area, Aplanta is proof that “it takes a village!”
+The fruit for Aplanta comes from a community vineyard, creating a liquid link between the person enjoying this wine and the beautiful story of Aldeia da Luz and its people.
+Emblematic of the style of the area, this wine is proof that “it takes a village!”

 2018 87 WS; 2016 89+ IWR

 80% Aragonez, 20% Alicante Bouschet.
 Vines planted in 2002.
 Tended in sandy and loam soil at 250 m (820 ft) elevation.

 Aplanta does well with grilled meat from burgers to steaks, as well as charcuterie and sharp cheeses.